How to Use an Instant Pot

 However, I can guarantee that once you start using it, the mystery and fear will go away.
 You’ll wonder what you ever did without your Instant Pot.
 I use mine nearly every day and can’t imagine my kitchen without it.

-» Read through these 15 Common Instant Pot Questions You Might Have.
+» Read about these 15 Common Instant Pot Questions You Might Have and What To Do When Your Instant Pot Says Burn.

 What is an Instant Pot?